maryannetriggs/GA-project2-alternative-times/README.md

 - Ability to share new headlines on social media accounts with friends
 - Improved RegEx to ensure maximum headline translation
 - Reduce number of buttons required to get to your alterntive headline.
-- Additional styling to look even more like The Times newspaper

 ## Author - Mary-Anne Triggs